Investors Menu

 To improve the operating efficiency of the Board of Directors and enhance corporate governance, “The Rules for Performance Evaluation of the Board of Directors" was revised by UMC and approved by the Board of Directors in October of 2017, which requires the Company's board performance evaluation to be conducted by an external independent professional institution or a panel of external experts and scholars at least once every three years.

-The Company engaged with an external independent institution, Taiwan Corporate Governance Association, to conduct an assessment of board performance for the second time, and completed the evaluation on November 25, 2020.
-The assessment comprised of 8 scopes including Composition, Direction, Authorization, Monitoring, Communication, Internal control, Risk management and Discipline of the Board, and was executed through online self-assessment and interview.
-The assessment report was released on December 3, 2020 and reported to the Nominating Committee and the Board on February 24, 2021.
+The Company engaged with an external independent institution, Taiwan Corporate Governance Association, a professional institution is independent and has no business relation with the Company, to conduct an assessment on board performance, and completed the evaluation on October 25, 2023.
+The assessment comprised of 8 scopes including Composition, Direction, Authorization, Monitoring, Communication, Internal control, Risk management and Discipline of the Board, and the external institution executed the review through online self-assessment and interview.
+The assessment report was released on December 8, 2023 and reported to the Nominating Committee and the Board on December 13, 2023.

 To ensure a fair, just, and open election of directors, the nomination and election procedures of the Company’s directors shall be complied with the Company Act and all related laws and regulations.
 The organizational culture, business model and long-term development of the Company shall be taken into consideration to the composition of the Board members.
 The criteria established to ensure the diversity of the Board members shall include but not limited to the following three dimensions: